HYHwilliam/OOPDS_HW1_113550109/README.md

 5. Your task will be updated immediately.

 ## 4. Mark Task as Completed:
-1. Select the "MarkTask as completed" option from the main menu to mark a task as done. (option 4)
+1. Select the "Mark Task as Completed" option from the main menu to mark a task as done. (option 4)
 2. Enter the Task ID of the task or the Task Name to update its completion status.
 3. Sort Tasks by Due Date:- The "Due Date" filter automatically arranges tasks chronologically.